fnumilat/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+//React is a JavaScript library for building user interfaces.
+It is maintained by Facebook and a community of individual developers and companies.
+React can be used as a base in the development of single-page or mobile applications.

 - [ ] What does it mean to _think_ in react?
+//One of the many great parts of React is how it makes you think about apps as you build them.

 - [ ] Describe state.
+//The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 - [ ] Describe props.
+//Props allows us to pass information to a Component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+//A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+The effect hook tells React that a component needs to run, or execute, some side effect.
+This hook takes in two parameters.
+The first is a callback function where we can run the side effect.

 ## Project Set Up